-PyCharm is a known IDE for Python, here's some guidelines to help you setup Weblate project in it.
+PyCharm is a known IDE for Python, here are some guidelines to help you set up your Weblate project in it.

-Considering you have just cloned the GitHub repository, just open the folder in which you cloned it in PyCharm.
-Once the IDE is open, the first step is to specify the interpreter you want:
+Considering you have just cloned the GitHub repository to a folder, just open it with PyCharm.
+Once the IDE is open, the first step is to specify the interpreter you want to use: